 Political ideals argued through name calling and acrimony are nothing new.
 And since we of the current moment had no stake in the outcome of the contentious election of 1876, the moniker Rutherfraud might allow us to take a step back from the way we’re going about “debating” the issues of today.

-We’ve all failed in this regard.
-But it’s hard to believe that diminishing an opponent with an accusatory slam qualifies as acceptable for anyone serious about following him.
+In this highly contentious time, we’ve all failed to listen to our opponents and treat them with respect.
+But it’s hard to believe that diminishing an opponent with an accusatory slam, tweet or meme qualifies as acceptable for anyone serious about following Christ.